RubenVerborgh/promiscuous/README.md

        alt="Promises/A+ logo" title="Promises/A+ 1.0 compliant" align="right" />
 </a>

-promiscuous is a JavaScript promise/deferred implementation, implementing the [Promises/A+ spec](http://promises-aplus.github.com/promises-spec/).
+promiscuous is a JavaScript promise/deferred library, implementing the [Promises/A+ spec](http://promises-aplus.github.com/promises-spec/).

 It strives to be **minimal** (0.8kb [minified](https://raw.github.com/RubenVerborgh/promiscuous/dist/promiscuous-node.js) / 0.45kb gzipped) and **fast**.